RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng3xzqm/

 What's wrong with podcasters?
 Reddit comment creators with low-effort comment.
-People avoid nonfiction univessity books, flock to podcasts and low-effort Reddit comments.
+People avoid nonfiction university books, flock to podcasts and low-effort Reddit comments.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng41fho/

-If you get a PhD in creating entertainment video games, if you get a PhD in ceating entertainment govenment run by Quran storytelling of Mecca and Saudi Arabia royalty - you can have success.
+If you get a PhD in creating entertainment video games, if you get a PhD in creating entertainment government run by Quran storytelling of Mecca and Saudi Arabia royalty - you can have success.
 Putin has PhD of fiction storytelling running his nation.
 Fiction is more popular than nonfiction.
 Look at Reddit low-effort comments, the quantity of low-effort messages that avoid same-page Wikipedia and printed book comprehensions.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng44r0v/